yqz5514/AI-Agents-Hugging-Face/All-about-AI-Agents/Introduction to AI agents.md

 │   │
 │   ├── what type of tasks can an agent do?
 │   │   ├── An Agent can perform any task we implement via Tools to complete Actions.
+│   │
+│   ├──what is LLM?
+│   │   ├── An LLM is a type of AI model that excels at understanding and generating human language.
+│   │   ├── Most LLMs nowadays are built on the Transformer architecture—a deep learning architecture based on the “Attention” algorithm
+│   │   ├── its objective is to predict the next token, given a sequence of previous tokens.
+│   │   ├── LLMs are said to be autoregressive, meaning that the output from one pass becomes the input for the next one.

 ```
 --